January 02, 2019

 “The programming we will offer is based on research demonstrating that these activities may be beneficial to everyone,” says Dr. Chertkow, who is also the Scientific Director of Canada’s largest dementia study involving over 400 researchers across the country, the Canadian Consortium on Neurodegeneration on Aging.
 “The Kimel Family Centre’s one-of-a-kind environment will allow clinicians and researchers to closely track the effectiveness of prevention regimens and bring us closer to answering how we could prevent the onset of dementia and cognitive loss.”

-The Baycrest Foundation will be holding a special 100th Anniversary Gala
+The Baycrest Foundation held a special 100th Anniversary Gala

-on October 14, to raise funds in support of the new Centre.
+on October 14, 2018, which raised more than $10 million in support of the new Centre.

 Clinical Trials Unit: Exploring promising dementia treatments